Did you know that individuals with cerebral palsy are more likely to develop osteoporosis than those without CP?

 The best way to prevent osteoporosis in individuals with cerebral palsy is to reduce the major risk factors.

-A physiotherapist will assess your child’s physical abilities and guide them through weight-bearing exercises to develop leg strength and improve overall mobility.
+A physical therapist will assess your child’s physical abilities and guide them through weight-bearing exercises to develop leg strength and improve overall mobility.

 Weight-bearing exercise is proven to significantly improve bone mineral density by placing mechanical stress on the bones.